Recycling

 Bulk Items

-Items such as furniture, filing cabinets, mattresses, refrigerators and appliances, etc., can be placed curb side on the last Friday of every month for pick-up by Dumpster Bandit.
+Items such as furniture, filing cabinets, mattresses, refrigerators, and appliances can be placed curbside on the last Friday of every month for pick-up by Dumpster Bandit. ** Note: All cloth furniture, including mattress, must be wrapped in plastic **

 Carpet

-Must be cut into 4 foot lengths or less and contained in the 96-gallon blue trash cart.
+The trash must be cut into 4-foot lengths or less and contained in the 96-gallon blue trash cart.
 The lid must be closed.

 Hazardous Materials